-Dental Hygiene Advising Option: Piedmont Technical College offers the majority of the first year (Phase I) of the associate degree Dental Hygiene program through an articulation agreement with Greenville Technical College.
-The student receives a certificate from Piedmont Technical College for the completion of the general education courses of Phase I. CHM 105 (General Organic and Biochemistry) and BIO 240 (Nutrition) are Phase I courses that must be taken at Greenville Technical College in the third semester.
-Phase II covers the dental hygiene content and can be taken only on the Greenville Technical College campus.
-It is recommended that students complete more than 15 volunteer hours in a dental office.
-Students may choose not to take PHI 110, but are required to take SOC 101, plus a college transfer course.
+Dental Hygiene Advising Option: Piedmont Technical College offers the first year (Phase I) of the associate degree in Dental Hygiene program through an articulation agreement with Greenville Technical College.
+The student receives a certificate from Piedmont Technical College for the completion of the general education courses of Phase I. The DH student must attend a Career Talk at Greenville Technical College (Main Campus-Dental Building) within the semester declaring DH as their major.
+AHS 106 (Cardiopulmonary Resuscitation) is required during Phase I. BIO 210 and BIO 211 courses must not be greater than 5 years old.

+CHM 105 (General Organic and Biochemistry) and BIO 240 (Nutrition) are Phase I courses that must be taken at Greenville Technical College in the third semester.